 (c) International Membership is open to all persons eighteen years and older: who reside outside of the U.S., who are interested in the breed, and who subscribe to the purposes of the Club.
 This type of membership pays $55 US per yr.
 Persons who were members prior to January 31, 2007, as long as they remain members in good standing, are “grandfathered” in with full voting privileges and may hold Board positions.
 Persons living outside of the US who join after 1/31/07 may not vote nor hold a board position.
 They will receive the newsletter and be able to participate on committees.

-No membership shall exceed $100.
+No membership shall exceed $100 per year.
 15% of each membership dues amount, rounded to the nearest dollar, will go into a rescue fund selected by the Board of Directors.

 New members that join before June 30th will pay the full years dues.
 New members that join after June 30th will pay ½ price for the current year and full price for the upcoming year.
 No member may vote, run or hold office whose dues are not paid for the current year.
 Director #5 shall provide to the Treasurer a list of all current members by November 1st.
 By November 15th, the Treasurer shall send, via member approved method of contact, each member a statement of his dues for the ensuing year.
 At that time a notice shall also be posted on the official club website and other official club social media sites with the deadline for renewal.

 Section 3.
 Election to Membership.
-Each applicant for membership shall apply on a form as approved by the Board of Directors and which shall provide that the applicant agrees to abide by this constitution, the bylaws, and the rules of The American Kennel Club.
-The application shall state the name, address, and occupation of the applicant, together with such other information as may be required by the Board of Directors and it shall carry the endorsement of two current members who have been in good standing for the last six months.
+All applicants for membership shall apply via a Board of Directors approved form and which shall provide that the applicant agrees to abide by this constitution, the bylaws, and the rules of The American Kennel Club.
+The application shall state the name and address, together with such other information as may be required by the Board of Directors and it shall carry the endorsement of two current members who have been in good standing for the last six months.
 The application fee must be submitted either electronically (via PayPal) or by mail (via check) and be accompanied by a completed application.
 New membership applications will then be sent to the Membership/ Welcoming committee presided over by Director #5 for review for completeness.
-If all documentation and fee has been provided, Director #5 will then present the names to the Board for approval at the next meeting of the Board of Directors or by written vote of the Board of Directors by email prior to the next meeting.
+If all documentation and fee has been provided, Director #5 will then present the names to the Board for approval.
+Applicants may be approved at the next meeting of the Board of Directors or by written vote of the Board of Directors by email prior to the next meeting.
 A 2/3 vote by the Board of Directors is required for membership approval.
 All new memberships will then be sent a packet with club information from the welcoming committee.
 If an application for membership is denied, an applicant may petition the club officers/directors directly in writing with a copy to the Secretary, for a second vote on his or her membership request within 30 days.
-A majority vote is required for membership approval.
-In the event membership is denied, applicant may not reapply for a full calendar year.
+A 2/3 vote is required for membership approval.
+In the event membership is denied, applicant may not reapply for 90 days.